Bamboozled by Bamboo Baby Clothes? Uncovering the Hidden Truths

 Environmental Impact

 The chemicals used in processing bamboo into viscose can cause substantial environmental damage.
 Factories often dump these chemicals improperly, leading to water and soil contamination.
-The environmental footprint of bamboo fabric is hidden behind its greenwashed marketing.
+The environmental footprint of bamboo fabric is hidden behind greenwashed marketing.

 Better Alternatives